giang184/Super-Galactic-Age-Calculator/README.md

-# PROJECT NAME
+# SUPER GALATIC AGE CALCULATOR
 ## By Andrew Giang

 ---

 ### Project Description

-This project is a web application that DESCRIPTION
+##### This project is a web application that will calculate your age in other planetary years.
+It will also tell the user some facts about life expectancy
 ---
 ### Tech Stack
 1. HTML5+CSS3